Harnessing 'git bulk' for Efficient Multi-Repo Management (with examples)

 Explanation:

-• /absolute/path/to/parent_directory: The absolute path to the parent directory where you want to clone the repository.
+• /absolute/path/to/parent_directory: Specifies the parent directory where the repository will be cloned.

 Code: